bitlap/smt/README.md

   - `includeInternalFields` Whether to include the fields defined within a class.
 Not in a primary constructor.
   - `callSuper`             Whether to include the super's `toString`.
 Not support if super class is a trait.
   - Support `case class` and `class`.
+  - Currying is not supported in constructors at present.

 - Example